 Testing pH is the first half of learning how to adjust pH in hydroponics.
 The process is genuinely simple.

+Hold the test tube against the colour chart in good lighting (natural daylight works best).
+Read the closest matching colour.
 The colour scale typically ranges from yellow (acidic, around pH 4) through green (neutral, around pH 6) to deep blue (alkaline, around pH 8).
 Your target is in the green-yellow range, around pH 5.8-6.0.

 How do you actually adjust pH once you know the reading?